co-map-v/co-map-v.github.io/README.md

 ### GeoJson Data
 * Get the needed .json files from https://github.com/deldersveld/topojson/tree/master/countries/us-states
 * Append them together into one file called 'ma_map.geojson' to avoid renaming the file in scripts.
+* Delete and replace this repository's 'ma_map.geojson' file with your own geojson file formatted the same way (e.g. same columns and data types)

 ### Population Data
 * Get the needed census data of population by county from https://data.census.gov
-* Name the file 'population2010.csv' and ensure it is formatted the same way.
+* Name the file 'population2010.csv', replace our ~/comapv/data/population2010.csv with your own file and ensure it is formatted the same way (e.g. same columns and data types)
 ### Patient Data
 * If using data formatted in the OMOP CDM (v5.3.1), refer to the first few commented lines of ~/comapv/data/data_cleaning.py which includes the SQL script used for data extraction from the synthea data formatted in the OMOP CDM: